Benefits of daily journaling

 We certainly don't recommend being stuck in the past but every once in a while it can be great to look back and reflect on days gone by.
 We particularly enjoyed reading through our daily highlights and smiling all over again as we relive the best bits.

 Crack on and give it a go, you really have nothing to lose, all you need is a pen and paper.
+If you want something more advanced there are lots of different types of journals you can choose from.
 The potential upside makes it well worthwhile overcoming any initial doubts you may have.